TheAlanNix/SWC-Webhook-to-ServiceNow/README.md

 This should send a test event to your Lambda function, and create an event in ServiceNow.

-> **NOTE:** If the webhook fails, you can click on the "Recent Deliveries" entry in the Stealthwatch Cloud UI to see the request and response, and even re-send the webhook.
+> **NOTE:** If the webhook fails, you can click on the "Recent Deliveries" entry in the Stealthwatch Cloud UI to see the request and response, and even re-send the webhook.  **It often takes a few minutes for the Lambda function to fully initialize.**

 Future events will perform the same task, but will populate the ServiceNow incident with real event data.